FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

    - A selection of animation names for each shard to use.
    - Wall shards will use a random animation from the list.
    - Door shards will use the first animation from the list.
+- `bool` `.canDilate`
+   - If this lockdown is affected by time dilation.
 ## ShipSystem

 ### Static methods